-The great thing about sourdough discard recipes is that you can simply save up all the starter discard in a jar in the fridge and use it when you want.
-Other sourdough starter discard recipes include puff pastry and overnight sourdough pancakes.
+The great thing about sourdough discard recipes is that you can save up all the starter discard in a jar in the fridge and use it when you want.
+Other sourdough starters discard recipes include puff pastry and overnight sourdough pancakes.

-This sourdough cake recipe doesn't rely on the yeast in the starter the way that sourdough bread does.
-It uses the acid that has been produced by the Lactobacillus bacteria in the starter.
+This sourdough cake recipe doesn’t rely on the yeast in the starter the way that sourdough bread does.
+It uses the acid produced by the Lactobacillus bacteria in the starter.

 Ingredients

-The actual amounts of the ingredients for this easy sourdough chocolate cake recipe are written in the recipe card at the bottom of this post but here is a rundown.
-This sourdough cake recipe is made with:
+The actual amounts of the ingredients for this tender chocolate cake recipe are written in the recipe card at the bottom of this post.
+Here is a rundown of what you need.

-- Vanilla paste or good quality vanilla extract
+- Vanilla paste or good-quality vanilla extract – Vanilla adds depth of flavor, enhancing the chocolate.

 - Cocoa powder (this can be natural cocoa powder or dutch processed cocoa powder)

-If you're not a fan of coffee, don't worry you won't taste it.
-The coffee just helps to strengthen the chocolate flavor.
-If you really want to leave it out, it can be substituted for hot water instead.
+- Hot coffee.
+I use instant espresso powder dissolved in boiling water.
+If you’re not a fan of coffee, don’t worry, you won’t taste it.
+The coffee helps to strengthen the chocolate flavor.
+If you want to leave it out, it can be substituted for hot water.

 Fermented chocolate cake

-The batter can be made the night before and left to ferment in the fridge.
-This helps with breaking down the starches in the flour and helps with digestion.
-Cover the bowl of cake batter tightly with a lid, beeswax wrap or compostable plastic wrap.
+Make the batter the night before and leave it to ferment in the fridge.
+This helps break down the starches in the flour and helps with digestion.
+Cover the bowl of cake batter tightly.
+This is an optional step.

-This sourdough chocolate cake is best baked in two 8-inch cake pans.
-It can however be baked in one larger pan and sliced in half, but it will bake more evenly when baked in two.
+This sourdough chocolate cake is best baked in two 8-inch round cake pans.
+It can, however be baked in one larger pan and sliced in half, but it will bake more evenly when baked in two.

 Grease and line the cake pans with parchment paper.